AkanshDivker/Simple-ECS/README.md

 Once you have downloaded the repository to your computer, you can open up the DemoScene located in the Scenes folder.

-### Prefabs
+### Prototypes

+The Prototypes folder contains empty prefab objects which only contain a MeshRenderProxy.
+They are placed into the scene as prototypes.
+The data is then extracted and the object is deleted.

-The Prefabs folder contains both the prefabs for the environment objects, as well as prototypes for the PlayerBall and ScoreBox.
+The Prototypes folder contains prototypes for the environment objects, Player, and ScoreBox.

 ![](https://i.imgur.com/rcVBIzm.png)